appsembler/gestore/README.md

 - **Object conflicts**
   - Some data like _usernames_ are unique cluster-wide; if we're importing such data from another cluster, some could be duplicated or overridden.
   - Some exported objects might have a similar ID to a different object in the database.
 This tool will flag these objects for you so you know what to change and what to override.
+- **Using Buckets**: At the moment, we are only supporting GCP Cloud Storage, not only that, but we are using `gsutil` to perform this operation for us.
+I know this sounds stupid, but it was our only way to do so since `google-cloud-storage` doesn't have support for Python 3.5, which is something we have to support at the moment.
 ## Reporting Security Issues
 Please do not report security issues in public.
 Please email us on security@appsembler.com.